 I called Rhea on the phone today.

-And of course, my very doting mother-in-law mentions the STTM book written by her daughter-in-law, Janie, and hands her a copy from the car.
+And, said my mother-in-law, she mentioned the STTM book written by her daughter-in-law, me, and handed her a copy.
 Long story short…Rhea wants me to call her.

 And then came the shocker: THE DOCTOR WHO PUT HER ON ARMOUR WAS BRODA BARNES.

 For those who don’t know the name of Broda Barnes, he was the father of the desiccated thyroid movement and an authority on the thyroid.
-Even back then, he knew of the superiority of desiccated thyroid treatment like Armour, and prescribed it.
+Even back then, he knew of the superiority of natural desiccated thyroid (NDT) treatment and prescribed it for all his patients in the 1950’s and afteward.
 He also wrote the classic Hypothyroidism: The Unsuspected Illness.
-His book and legacy kept the idea of Armour and desiccated thyroid alive all these years later when we, as patients, were paying attention.
+His book and legacy kept the idea of desiccated thyroid alive all these years later when we, as patients, were paying attention again after years of the lousy Synthroid.

-Rhea is now up to 4 grains Armour and feeling much better, and may have to go a little higher before she’s optimal.
-Thank you, Rhea, for giving me and anyone reading this a little peek into the wonderful Broda Barnes.
+Rhea is now up to 4 grains of NDT and feeling much better, and may have to go a little higher before she’s optimal.
+Thank you, Rhea, for giving me and anyone reading this a little peek into the wonderful Dr. Broda Barnes.

-7 Responses to “My mouth fell open when she told me!”
+10 Responses to “My mouth fell open when she told me!
+“THE” Broda Barnes??
+Really??”

 When I first was diagnosed it was hard to get a diagnosis.